rocket-org/Rocket/site/guide/9-configuration.md

 bytes Rocket should accept for that type.
 Rocket can parse both integers (`32768`) or SI unit based strings (`"32KiB"`) as limits.

-By default, Rocket specifies a `32 KiB` limit for incoming forms.
+By default, Rocket specifies a `32 KiB` limit for incoming form(s).
 Since Rocket requires specifying a read limit whenever data is read, external data guards may also choose to have a configure limit via the `limits` parameter.
 The [`Json`](@api/rocket/serde/json/struct.Json.html) type, for instance, uses the